FScociety/soerensc-web-hugo/content/work/shorts/lamma_short/index.md

     - After-Effects
     - Davinci-Resolve
 weight: 70
-summary: "a lama plushy going crazy"
+summary: "A experimentation of doing a short about a lama becoming alive."
 ---

 {{< text align=center >}}